Statutory Exemption

 Keep in Mind

-• An organization needs to file the form annually before the start of the fiscal year.
-The deadline is March 1, 2024.
+- An organization needs to file the form annually before the start of the fiscal year.
+The deadline for FY25 is March 3, 2025.

 Requirements